 I don’t know what God they worship, but it isn’t the One I worship.

-The gasoline thrower and his religious supporters are still spraying gasoline all over their corner of their upside down crazy world, and they can get away with it over there.
+The gasoline thrower and his religious supporters are still spraying gasoline all over their corner of their upside-down crazy world, and they can get away with it over there.

-Praise God, I don’t live there anymore.
+Yeah.
+I don’t live there anymore.